 For the many living with an autoimmune condition, there is hope in the form of new medications, advanced treatments and genuine breakthroughs in the precision medicine approach.
 Experts predict substantial advances in the next decade, fueled by more than 310 medicines and vaccines for autoimmune diseases already in clinical trials or awaiting review by the Food and Drug Administration (FDA).
 Options go well beyond simply relieving symptoms or replacing substances destroyed by the disease, including:

 - Therapies to suppress the immune system and preserve organ function, such as methotrexate, used to treat cancer, now also successfully used for rheumatoid arthritis and several other autoimmune diseases.

 - Real progress in biologics, which target specific enzymes and proteins.
 Monoclonal antibody medicines are being used to block inflammation in rheumatoid arthritis, preventing irreversible joint damage and enabling remission; to inhibit the activity of proteins implicated in Crohn’s and colitis and systemic lupus erythematosus; and are newly approved by the FDA to neutralize inflammatory processes linked to psoriasis.

 Running on a parallel and complementary path are natural methods, which continue to gain traction.
 Areas under investigation include: reducing foods high in sugar and saturated fat, practicing de-stressing techniques, lowering the toxic burden caused by constant exposure to environmental factors and restoring intestinal health with a diet that includes prebiotic and probiotic foods.

-The post The Enemy Within: Autoimmune Disease is on the Rise appeared first on Specialdocs Consultants, LLC.
+The post The Enemy Within: Autoimmune Disease is on the Rise appeared first on Specialdocs Consultants.